 Angel tapped a screen icon, and another message rang out.

 “Arsen Murka, the New York City head of the Albanian mob, arranged the hit.
-Three days ago, Vukovic flew in on a private jet. to Mexico.
+Three days ago, Vukovic flew in on a private jet to Mexico.
 The mob used a secret border tunnel to get him into the United States.
 A Mercedes Benz self-driving electric car brought him to Chicago yesterday.
-The get-away vehicle is a white van labeled Danworth Plumbing, probably a stolen vehicle.
+The get-away vehicle is a white van labeled Danworth Plumbing, probably stolen.

-There are two armed mob employees in the van, parked on Michigan Ave, 300 feet south of 18th Street.”
+Two armed mob employees are in the van, parked on Michigan Ave, 300 feet south of 18th Street.”

 "All right, Angel.
 What do you suggest we do?"
-Ryan asked.

 Again, she had a message already prepared.

 “Call the FBI.
 They'll have to assemble a team with whoever they have.
 Disable all Internet and cellular systems in the vehicles they use.